 The day my life changed

-One day my dream was stopped when I was working as a police officer during a demonstration.
-I was out on the streets and was suddenly hit from behind with a wooden pole straight down on my head.
+One day during duty as a police officer during a demonstration, I was hit with a wooden pole straight down on my head.
 Because of adrenaline I continued to work a few hours until my commander took me out of duty and I was sent to hospital.
 The verdict was concussion and a minor brain bleeding.
 Two weeks later I was back in duty.
-My love for the job was strong.
+My love for the job was too strong.
 I had no time being sick when I was on mission to train hard for SWAT.
 Little did I know the following years would lead me to burnout and depression.
 As well as a starting point of something new.

-With one hit, my life changed into hell bringing years of suffering from chronic pain, strong migraine attacks and with doctors not being able to help me in any way, just feeding me with medication.
-When that day came when I hung my uniform in my cabinet I just knew.
+With one hit, my life changed, bringing years of suffering from chronic pain, strong migraine attacks and doctors feeding me with medication.
+One day when I hung my uniform in my cabinet I just knew.
 It was the last time I would see it.
-When I realized this, it was like my life was taken from me.
+Realizing this, was like my life was taken from me.
 My identity.
 I got antidepressant medicine and I became bedridden.

 During that first training I pulled away my morphine patch I was wearing around the clock.
 Something deep inside of me knew I no longer needed it.
 During that training I also went back to the police force and worked part-time, but no longer on the streets.
 Progressively I felt that my heart was no longer within the police.
 I longed for more yoga and sharing yoga with others.

 Those doctors who told me I could never run or train like I wanted was wrong.
-Not only SUP, but running trails and ultra-marathons have become a love affair.
-Being out there in the trails, mountains and oceans have become part of my way of living.
+Through lots of Yin Yoga my body was healed and ready to hit the trails.
+My life today is filled with surfing, stand up paddling and running ultra-marathons.
+Being out there in the trails, mountains and oceans have become a love affair, and part of my way of living.